Johnkuu/Boxplotter/README.md

 Includes a executable file and python script.
 The .exe -file was created with pyinstaller
 ## This repo contains three files:
-- Python script
+- Python script (boxplotmaker.py)
-- Executable file of the script
+- Executable file of the script (boxplotmaker.exe)
-- Sample data file
+- Sample data file (data.csv)

 ## Instructions:
 + Save the exe -file to your folder